 Sturry Link Road

-As well as the construction of a new bridge which includes a dedicated bus lane and multi-user footway, VolkerFitzpatrick will be delivering a new roundabout and approach roads to connect to the bridge.
-The installation of pedestrian crossing points, new street lighting, environmental mitigation works, drainage and ponds will also be included in the project.
+The project includes the construction of a new bridge with a dedicated bus lane and multi-user footway, alongside a new roundabout and approach roads to connect to the existing network.
+Additional works include pedestrian crossing points, street lighting, drainage, environmental mitigation works and the creation of ponds.

 "We are delighted to have been appointed by Kent Council Council to deliver the new Sturry Link Road.
 This project underscores our unwavering dedication to alleviating congestion and enhancing local infrastructure for the benefit of local communities.
 Our meticulous planning and steadfast commitment are laying the foundation for a more vibrant and connected future between Canterbury and Sturry."